Menu Close

 8. REBOOT your computer.

-Disable the Windows update service in Windows 10 following these steps below.
+Disable the wuaserv service in Windows 10 following these steps below.
 Note this will disable the service responsible for checking, downloading and installing updates for Windows and other programs including Windows Defender.
-It is recommended to perform Windows updates for security updates and Windows Defender (if you use this built in antivirus program) manually at least once a month.:
+It is recommended to perform updates for security and Windows Defender (if you use this built in antivirus program) manually at least once a month.:

-Step 2: In the right column scroll down to Windows Update and double click on it.
+2: Look in the right column and scroll down to Windows Update and double click on it.

 How to disable windows update service